 SNF and HLW Information

-The IWM Office also supports development of information on SNF characteristics including periodic updates of the Spent Nuclear Fuel and High-Level Radioactive Waste Inventory Report.
+The IWM Office also supports development of information on SNF characteristics including periodic updates to the report on Spent Nuclear Fuel and Reprocessing Waste Inventory.

 There is also an interactive map, publically accessible at https://curie.ornl.gov/map, providing current and projected inventories of SNF at U.S. commercial nuclear power reactor sites.

 1 The term used nuclear fuel is sometimes used in place of spent nuclear fuel; either terminology refers to irradiated fuel discharged from a nuclear reactor.